 Disney Pixar has done it again with their brand new film Coco in theaters everywhere Thanksgiving Day November 22, 2017.
 Before I dive into my full movie review I would like to first share what the film is about and a quick Trailer.

 Desperate to prove his talent, Miguel finds himself in the stunning and colorful Land of the Dead following a mysterious chain of events.
 Along the way, he meets charming trickster Hector (voice of Gael García Bernal), and together, they set off on an extraordinary journey to unlock the real story behind Miguel’s family history.

-If you are looking for a movie to touch you yet still provide that new and exciting feeling of exploring a world you never knew of then this will do that plus more.
 For the first time in cinema history, we have been given a movie that provides a simple definition and the meaning of The Day Of The Dead.
 Disney Pixar’s Coco has touched my heart and I know it will touch your families hearts as well.

 There is nothing in this world that is more important to me than Mi Familia, My family.
 In Disney Pixar’s Coco, you will find out how Family is much more than just people you live with.
 Miguel is conflicted with his natural gifted ability as a musician and his families hatred for music altogether.

 Miguel has a fierce Abuelita who is doing her best to look out for her family by keeping them away from music.
 Miguel’s great-grandmother Coco is always there for him, she is the one who listens to him and Miguel loves to spend time with her.

 After Miguel plays Ernesto de la Cruz’s guitar he finds out he is now in the Land of the Dead and needs to get back to the World of the Living before sunrise.
 In this amazing journey, you will follow along as Miguel sets off to find his routes and connect with his family who has passed on to the next world.

 My Thought’s About The Movie

 It was visually an astounding film that was filled with beautiful colors and scenes you could only have imagined in your mind, yet they are right in front of you and they were beautiful.
 I had to pinch myself as to how realistic everything looked yet how fun and animated it stayed throughout the whole film.

 This film teaches you family values that take what we tell our children and visually display what we as parents try to convey.
 Disney Pixar’s Coco is filled with loveable characters that are relatable and remind me of my family.
 If it wasn’t enough that that film was visually astounding then you will be floored by the music that is featured in this film.

 I’m so jealous I wish I could keep my hair looking as good as the skeletons in this film did.
 All of the actors who worked on this film did an amazing job with their characters, I’m excited to see the film again with my little ones.

 What Disney Pixar’s Coco Taught Me

 As I grow older and the kids grow closer to being adults I find myself trying to grasp for those beautiful moments that seem to slip by so quickly.
 Although I do spend time wishing I appreciated the times I spent with the kids when they were younger I don’t let that hold me back from soaking up all the love and fun from out new experiences.

 Coco is that type of movie where it leaves you with a life lesson that you and your children can take home with you.
 Life isn’t just about going out and having fun, although it is important that you are having fun in life.
 Life is about spending it with the ones you love and sharing those fun times with them.
 I feel as though Coco begs us with the question “How do I want to be remembered” in life and in death.

 The Day of the Dead is all about celebrating and remembering the ones we loved who have passed on to the afterlife.
 We don’t really know what is after this life but it’s nice to be comforted by the thought that our loved ones do live on in another world.

 I had once thought about everything to do with having a family before I had my first child.
 I can say honestly I did lose my way and got caught up in life and the day to day chores of being an adult.
 I will say now that I won’t get lost in the day to day activities and I will make a point to stop and smell the roses with my family.

 I dare you to watch this movie and to take your family to see it too.
 On what better day could it have been shown as well.
 Then to have it shown on the one day we take out of the year to sit with our families and express all the things we are Thankful for throughout the year.

 Keep Reading About Coco With My Other Related Articles